How To Register a Home Business

 Regardless of your business structure, you may be required to get a business license through your county or city.
 In many locations, you can do this online or by visiting your city/county government offices.
 Generally, it's a short application and affordable filing fee.
 Each year you'll be asked to pay a new fee usually based on the income you earn in your business.

-Beyond a basic business license, you might also need a health permit or occupational license.
-If you'll be selling food items, you'll want to check with your health department about a health permit.
-Some types of business are regulated by the state such as child care and financial services.
+Depending on the type of business you run, you may need other licenses or permits.
+For example, if you'll be selling food items, you'll want to check with your health department about a health permit.
+Other types of business are often regulated by the state include child care, animal care, grooming (i.e. hair and nail services), and financial services.
 Check your state's occupational licensing site for information on if and how to obtain occupational licenses.

 How To Register Your Business With the IRS (Getting a Tax ID Number - FEIN):